AIESEC-in-Colombo-South/cs-igdashboard-backend/README.md

 }
 ```

-This fetches opportunity application records and inserts new November items into the `applications` collection.
+This fetches opportunity application records and inserts new items only when EXPA reports `created_at` on or after **6 Nov 2025 00:00** Sri Lanka time.

 ### Reading synced data